-IFRS 15, revenue policies, estimates, buy-back commitments, incentives, automotive
+IFRS 15, revenue policies, estimates, buy-back commitments, incentives, warranties and recalls, automotive

 Industry: automotive